Anthony-T-N/Password_time_input/README.md

 Proof of concept.

-A script that displays a login prompt that accepts generated passwords based on the date.
+A script that displays a login prompt that accepts generated passwords based on the current date.